codesections/gtypist_programming_characters/README.md

 C-like syntax—please feel free to submit a pull request if you would like other languages to be featured more prominently.

-I submitted this lesson as a patch to the gtypist mailing list and recived positive feedback; it is possible that it will be included in the base installation at some point.
-However, gtypist is not under extremely active developmet, so I decided to post it here in the meantime.
+I submitted this lesson as a patch to the gtypist mailing list and received positive feedback; it is possible that it will be included in the base installation at some point.
+However, gtypist is not under extremely active development, so I decided to post it here in the meantime.

 # Installation
-Running this lesson requires gtypist, which is avalible from nearly all package managers of directly from the [gtypist website](https://www.gnu.org/software/gtypist/)
+Running this lesson requires gtypist, which is available from nearly all package managers of directly from the [gtypist website](https://www.gnu.org/software/gtypist/)

 After installing gtypist, you can run this file by following gtypist's directions for running an external typing script.
-Specfically, download the `p.typ` file to a directory of your choice and then add the path to the file as a final argument to gtypist.
-If you would perfer not to type the full path to the script file, you can copy it to the same directory that holds gtypist's other lessons (usually `/usr/share/gtypist` or `/usr/local/share/gtypist`).
+Specifically, download the `p.typ` file to a directory of your choice and then add the path to the file as a final argument to gtypist.
+If you would prefer not to type the full path to the script file, you can copy it to the same directory that holds gtypist's other lessons (usually `/usr/share/gtypist` or `/usr/local/share/gtypist`).
 After doing so, you can run the lesson by supplying just the filename as a final argument